dkeenan7/LyteFyba/PCB/Readme.txt

 * Show all layers except Top and Bottom Documentation.
 * Ensure only the copper-pour-area outlines are displayed, not their fills.
 Context menu in space and choose Clear Copper if necessary.
-* Make a rectangular selection from -63.5,7.5 to 63.5,-7.5.
-The 63.5 numbers are
+* Make a rectangular selection from -65,7.5 to 60,-7.5.
+The 65 and 60 numbers are
 not critical, as long as everything is selected in the middle section.
 However the 7.5 numbers are critical.
 Using the arrow keys allows better accuracy and will (mostly) snap to grid.
-* Add the thick red GND track north of the processor, and the thin red Vdd track south of R7, if necessary. [needs updating for present design]
+* Add the thick red GND and Vdd tracks south of the processor, (use control-shift-click to add connected sections of track).
-* Add R9 and its tracks and vias to the selection.
+* Add thee red sections of track near the crystal to the selection.
-* Add the printed bypass resistor to the selection by Ctrl-ShiftClick.
+* Add the printed bypass resistor to the selection by Ctrl-ShiftClick (may need clicking twice).
-* Add all copper pour outlines associated with bypass resistors to the selection (not the copper interior, just the outlines).
-Ctrl-Shift-Clicking is useful here.
 * Remove the board outline from the selection but keep the oval holes.
 Ctrl-Shift-Clicking is useful here.
-* From the top and bottom silkscreens, deselect all text except component designators.
+* From the top silkscreen, deselect all text except component designators.
 * Leave the plus and minus signs selected.
 * Deselect everything from the top and bottom documentation layers, if necessary.
 * Using the layers tab in the interaction bar, check each layer for items to deselect.